damianooldoni/notes/pages/2023/ExotenNetPraktijkdag2023.md

 - Management niet technically achievable by the area manager
 - The management goals cannot be achieved by area manager

-### Which species are relevant in Flanders?
+#### Which species are relevant in Flanders?
 A question of prioritization

+This part is the core of the PrIUS report.
+This part is prerecorded.

 Steps:
 1. Check species based on policy relevant criteria, or _filters_